Master of Science in Machine Learning Curriculum

 The MS in Machine Learning offers students with a Bachelor's degree the opportunity to improve their training with advanced study in Machine Learning.
 Incoming students should have good analytic skills and a strong aptitude for mathematics, statistics, and programming.

-The curriculum for the Master's in Machine Learning requires 3 Set Core courses, 2 Menu Core courses, 2 electives, a Data Analysis Project, and a practicum.
+The curriculum for the Master's in Machine Learning requires 3 Set Core courses, 2 Menu Core courses, a Data Analysis Course, 3 electives or research, and a practicum.

 MS students take all three Set Core courses: